WildInsect/Termux-Api-Script/README.md

 # Termux-Api-Script
-#### You can use many of the `Termux Api` commands using this script.
+#### You can use many of the `Termux Api` commands using this script in Termux.
 ------
 ## Installetion
-**Donload `Termux Api App` from here https://f-droid.org/en/packages/com.termux.api/ and install after installation run the following comments**
+** First Donload `Termux Api App` from here https://f-droid.org/en/packages/com.termux.api/ and install after installation run the following comments**
 ```
 git clone https://github.com/WildInsect/Termux-Api-Script
 chmod +x Api_Script.sh